ljubicicrobert/SSIMS-Flow/README.md

 3. **Load** a project from recent history dropdown (up to 10 recent projects), or
 4. **Save** modified project settings.

-Creating a new project involves a selection of a folder which will host all of the resulting files created by this tool. **Selected folder should be empty, or will it be emptied for the user after prompt**.
+Creating a new project involves a selection of a folder which will host all of the resulting files created by this tool. **Selected folder should be empty, or will it be emptied for the user after prompt**, with the exception of any video files in the folder root.
 Project folder **does not** have to contain the video itself - the video can be hosted anywhere on disk and will not be moved/copied/deleted.

 All of the project metadata will be contained in the file `%PROJECT_FOLDER%\project.ssims` in the selected project folder, which is automatically created.

 Loading an existing project requires that you select an appropriate `project.ssims` file, which will load all the project information to the GUI.

-Once a project is successfully loaded, it will appear in the Recent history dropdown.
+Once a project is successfully loaded, it will also appear in the Recent history dropdown.

 > **Note**: Some sections of the GUI will be unavailable until you create a new project or load an existing one.